+Phase three commenced on Monday 17 May 2021.
+Indoor entertainment and hospitality can resume.
 COVID-secure guidance will remain in place and premises must not cater for groups larger than the legal limits.

 - Indoor hospitality, with no requirement for a substantial meal to be served alongside alcoholic drinks, and no curfew.
 The requirement to order, eat and drink while seated (‘table service’) will remain.